Hélène H

 Laura M

 Laura Marshall is the Sunday Times top ten and Kindle No. 1 bestselling author of five psychological thrillers.
 Her debut novel, FRIEND REQUEST, was published by Sphere (Little, Brown) in 2017 and sold over half a million copies in the UK alone.
 It was translated into twenty-five languages and optioned for TV.
 She went on to have a further three bestselling novels (THREE LITTLE LIES, THE ANNIVERSARY and MY HUSBAND’S KILLER) published by Sphere.
 Her fifth novel A GOOD PLACE TO HIDE A BODY was optioned for TV prior to its publication by Hodder & Stoughton in July 2024, and a sixth novel is coming from the same publisher in 2025.
 Laura also works as a freelance editor and mentor and has a strong instinct for commercial fiction and what makes a story spring off the page.
-She is a Cornerstones market editor.
+She is a Cornerstones Market editor.

-Interests: commercial fiction/crime/suspense/psychological thriller
+Interests: commercial fiction/crime/suspense/psychological thriller.

 Alex C